MicrosoftDocs/Viva/Viva/goals/integrations-overview.md

 ## Integrations supported in Viva Goals

-The following is a list of all the integrations available in Viva Goals today:
+The following is a list of all the integrations currently available in Viva Goals:

 • [Amazon RedShift](/viva/goals/amazon-redshift-integration)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;• [Mode](/viva/goals/mode-integration)